BINF-3101/Lab_8_sequence_comparison/README.md

 Take a look at the consensus sequence we generated and answer the questions below.

-Note - Some of the letters are upper-case and some are lower-case.
+Note - Some of the letters may be upper-case and some may be lower-case.

 UPPERCASE letters = **high conservation** wherease lowercase letters = **low conservation**